ahmedmfz/dreamComeTrue/dreamComeTrueBackend/README.md

 - Listing products
 - Creating products

 and uses **SQLite** for local development.
-The same migrations can be used with MySQL/RDS on AWS.
+The same migrations can be used with MySQL on AWS.

 ---